-And while every agency slightly varies their presentation of the test, there is a range of consistencies you should expect.
+And while every agency slightly varies their presentation of the test, there are some things you can count on.

-Modern polygraph machines more commonly look like USB hubs attached to laptop computers:
+Modern polygraph machines most commonly look like USB hubs attached to laptop computers.

 - Wires attached to your fingers to test perspiration and temperature